John Hinckley Jr. freed from all court oversight decades after Reagan assassination attempt – KION546

 The judge had approved a deal last September between the Justice Department and Hinckley for his “unconditional release,” without restrictions on his movements or internet activity.
 The judge said at the time that the restrictions would’ve been dropped “a long, long, long time ago” had Reagan not been Hinckley’s target.

+Hinckley attempted to assassinate Reagan outside of the Hilton Hotel in Washington, DC, on March 30, 1981, hitting the former President with one bullet and severely injuring then-press secretary James Brady, who was left partially paralyzed.
+Hinckley was quickly apprehended outside the hotel, and investigators found that he had stalked actress Jodie Foster and said he was trying to impress her with the assassination attempt.

-Hinckley was released from a mental hospital in 2016 and had lived for a time in Williamsburg, Virginia, with his mother, who died last year.
+He was found not guilty by reason of insanity and spent nearly 30 years at a mental hospital.
+He was released in 2016 and had lived for a time in Williamsburg, Virginia, with his mother, who died last year.

 The-CNN-Wire